Honor 10 Lite With Dual Rear Camera Setup Launched in India

-Honor 10 Lite was launched in India today at an event in New Delhi.
-The new Honor phone that was launched in China back in November will be available for purchase in the Indian market through Flipkart and the official HiHonor India store.
-Honor has provided a 24-megapixel selfie camera that supports artificial intelligence (AI) scene detection technology.
-The Honor 10 Lite also comes with a HiSilicon Kirin 710 SoC and runs Android 9 Pie out-of-the-box.
+Honor 10 Lite was launched in India today at a press event in New Delhi.
+The new Honor smartphone, which was introduced in China back in November, will be available for purchase in the Indian market through Flipkart and the official HiHonor India store.
+According to the company, the Honor 10 Lite packs a 24-megapixel selfie camera that supports artificial intelligence (AI) scene detection technology.
+The phone also comes with a HiSilicon Kirin 710 SoC and runs Android 9 Pie out-of-the-box.
 There is also a "dewdrop" display notch for the selfie camera.
 The Honor 10 Lite notably comes as a successor to the Honor 9 Lite that debuted in the country last year.

 Honor 10 Lite price in India, launch offers